‘Sustainable floristry’ vs ‘sustainable florist’

 Our working definition is:

-Engaging in floral design and running a cut flower business in a way that supports the environmental, social and economic requirements of present and future generations.
+Engaging in floral design and running a floristry business in a way that supports the environmental, social and economic requirements of present and future generations.

 This definition gives us our goal, and our boundaries.
 But it doesn’t tell us how to get there.